 For more on inclines, read hill training explained

 4. Cross training

-Cross training will offer you a little break from running.
-Trust me; your body will be thankful.
+Mixing up your training will offer you a little break from running and your body will be thankful.
 It’s really important to mix it up, and change will shock your body into using different areas propelling your fat burn.
-You should try swimming, cycling, or going to the gym and using the cross trainer machine or step machine.
+Try swimming, cycling, or hit the gym and use the cross trainer or step machine.
 In the long term this will improve your agility, skills and balance.

 Magnesium also helps your muscles relax and repair themselves, so make sure you're eating plenty of magnesium-rich foods like leafy green veggies, bananas, avocado and almonds.

 For more on the importance of sleep for runners click here